bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Oh, and don't forget to unmute yourself when you're talking.
 Yep.
 Okay.
-Alright, Olivier you can continue.
+Alright, Hillebrand you can continue.

-Olivier: 00:10:36
+Max Hillebrand: 00:10:36

 Okay, so Tim Ruffing is here which is pretty exciting.
 So now we're talking about CoinShuffle++ because we covered DC-networks.